Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

 ### Track Properties

 There are instances when track properties need to be added to specific tracks within the VOD manifest.
 This usually occurs when custom track descriptions or track roles need to be set.
 The Task Engine supports adding track properties to audio and subtitle tracks.
 Filtering of tracks is based on type (`audio` or `textStream`) and a combination of language and/or track role.
 The filters and values can be set in Vualto's Central Configuration so they can easily be applied to all VODs being captured or ingested.
 They can also be defined as part of the job submission.
-The value set will overwrite the exisitng value for the property, if it already exists.
+The value set will overwrite the existing value for the property, if it already exists.
 Below are some samples of how the filters can be defined.

 Setting the defined track description where the audio language is not set or set to `und` (undefined).